The Commonwealth of England

 Biography

 The Commonwealth refers to the period in the post-Civil War period when England was ruled without a King.
 Charles I was executed in 1649 and England for the first time since before Alfred the Great was without a King.
-The next 11 years saw a variety of systems of government experimented with but the dominant figure for the vast majority of this period was Oliver Cromwell.
+The next 11 years saw a variety of systems of government experimented with.
+However, Parliament was discredited by its inability to establish a stable political settlement or tackle urgent reforms.
+Oliver Cromwell dismissed Parliament in 1653 and took the title of Lord Protector.

 Oliver Cromwell